turbot/steampipe-plugin-aws/docs/tables/aws_kinesis_firehose_delivery_stream.md

 ```

-### List firehose delivery streams which are not in active
+### List firehose delivery streams which are not active

 ```sql
 select